Continue reading on DataGuidance with:

 8. Data Subject Rights

-Data subject rights (right to be informed, right to access, right to rectification, right to erasure, right to object, right to portability, and right not to be subject to automated decision making) are not clearly provided under the existing sector specific data protection rules.
-However, some of these rights are reflected in some of the sector specific privacy and/or data provisions.
+Data subject rights such as the right to be informed, right to access, right to rectification, right to erasure, right to object, right to portability, and right not to be subject to automated decision-making are not clearly provided under the existing sector-specific data protection rules.
+However, some of these rights are reflected in some of the sector-specific privacy and/or data provisions.

 8.1.
 Right to be informed

-Per Article 5.4.7 of the Financial Consumer Protection Directive, financial service providers should obtain the explicit and informed consent of the financial consumer in order to use and disclose their data unless otherwise permitted by the Directive or other laws.
+According to Article 5.4.7 of the Financial Consumer Protection Directive, financial service providers should obtain the explicit and informed consent of the financial consumer in order to use and disclose their data unless otherwise permitted by the Financial Consumer Protection Directive or other laws.

 8.2.
 Right to access